Tab Stacks on Android

 Notifications

-If you wish, you can receive notifications on the forum, to your account’s recovery email or both:
+If you wish, you can receive notifications on the forum, to your account’s recovery email or both when:

-• when someone you follow posts a topic;
+• someone you follow posts a new topic

-• when a new reply is posted in a topic you are watching;
+• a new reply is posted in a topic you are watching

-On the forum, to view the latest notifications, click on the bell icon in the top right corner of the page.
+On the forum, to view the latest notifications, click on the bell icon in the top right corner of the page to see the latest notifications.

 Notification Settings